Progression of Art

 In this work, Banksy plays upon one of the world's most famous paintings, The Mona Lisa (1503-4).
 Although in his piece, the female protagonist wears a headset while aiming a rocket launcher in his typical black and white stencil style.
 The piece first appeared in the Soho district of West London.

-While Banksy's juxtaposition of art history's most famous female with a powerful modern weapon may certainly be humorous and cheeky, there is more that can be read into the image.
-While Da Vinci's Mona Lisa appears graceful and passive, Banksy gives her a powerful, confrontational, and active sensibility.
-Her facial expression remains just as calm as in the original, however, next to the powerful weapon, her welcoming smile reads as slightly menacing.
+While Banksy's juxtaposition of art history's most famous female with a powerful modern weapon may certainly be cheeky, there is more that can be read into the image.
+While da Vinci's Mona Lisa appears graceful and passive, Banksy gives her a powerful, confrontational, and active sensibility.
+Her facial expression remains just as calm as in the original, however, next to the powerful weapon, her welcoming smile is menacing, in a much more horrific manner.
 It can also be read as a statement on how blasé citizens have become to the ongoing realities of war, always taking place somewhere far removed from their own tranquil lives.

 Spray paint - London

-With this work, Banksy is drawing a parallel between the ancient, prehistoric cave paintings, and modern-day graffiti / street art.
+With this work, Banksy is drawing a parallel between the prehistoric cave paintings, and modern-day graffiti.
 While it is standard practice for the latter to be cleaned off of walls, it would be unthinkable for the same fate to befall the former.
 In this way, the artist questions the value placed on certain works of art, and the label of "vandalism" assigned to others.

 Spray paint - London

-This more recent Banksy work serves as an excellent example of the way that "guerrilla" street artists use the surrounding environment as an integral part of their works.
+This more recent Banksy work serves as an excellent example of the way that guerrilla Street Artists use the surrounding environment as an integral part of their works.
 In this work, Banksy has stenciled a simple black silhouette of a child with a large mallet in the process of striking something in front of him.
-The pre-existing object that the boy is about to hit is a red fire hydrant, which has a pipe coming up through the top leading directly to a round red object several feet higher (possibly a fire alarm).
-With the inclusion of the small boy with the mallet, this utilitarian plumbing fixture is instantly transformed to look like a "high striker" or "strength tester" (the classic carnival game where a player must use a mallet to hit a lever at the bottom of a tower, with the goal of launching a small puck upwards to hit the bell at the top of the tower).
+The pre-existing object that the boy is about to hit is a red fire hydrant (or rather, a siamese connection for the fire department) which has a pipe coming up through the top leading directly to a round red object several feet higher (possibly a fire alarm).
+With the inclusion of the small boy with the mallet, this utilitarian plumbing fixture is instantly transformed to look like a "strength tester" (the classic carnival game where a player must strike a mallet to hit the bell at the top).

-With site-specific works like Hammer Boy, Banksy and other street artists encourage viewers to envision urban spaces, surfaces, and objects differently, and to see fun and whimsy in otherwise mundane spaces.
-In this way, street artists have much the same mentality as skateboarders or people who practice parkour.
+With site-specific works like Hammer Boy, Banksy and other Street Artists encourage viewers to envision urban spaces, surfaces, and objects differently, and to see fun and whimsy in otherwise mundane surroundings.
+In this way, Street Artists have much the same mentality as skateboarders or people who practice parkour.
 For all of these groups, city spaces and surfaces are not restricted to their prescribed uses.
 Instead, participants feel the freedom to co-opt and repurpose the urban environment.
 A fire hydrant is not just for holding water, it can also become a child's plaything.
 A handrail is not only for holding and supporting oneself, it can also become a tool for enacting daring acrobatic feats.